 You have options in this case as well.
-Working with an attorney, you can file for a settlement or an award in court.
-The first is when a company pays you an amount of money to avoid going to trial, and the latter is an amount awarded by judge or jury in the courtroom.
-Because asbestos is such a well-known medical harm today, most plaintiffs do not have trouble receiving compensation.
+Working with an attorney, you can file for a mesothelioma settlement or an award in court.
+The first is when a company pays you an amount of money to avoid going to trial, and the latter is an amount awarded by a judge or jury in the courtroom.
+Because asbestos is such a well-known medical harm today, most plaintiffs do not have trouble receiving mesothelioma compensation.

 Work with a Mesothelioma Attorney

 Even though you do not have to take legal action to file a claim with VA, that’s not necessarily the end of the story.
-You may still need a lawyer if you must:
+You may still need a top mesothelioma lawyer if you must:

 - Fight a government decision not to award you compensation